laforge49/JActor2/README.md

 And once closed, all subsequent requests immediately receive a ReactorClosedException as well.

-When JActor detects a problem that can result in corrupted state while a request is being processed, the default reaction is to log the problem and close the reactor.
+When JActor detects a problem that can result in corrupted state while a request is being processed, the default recovery is to log the problem and close the reactor.
 Some examples:

 - An uncaught RuntimeException is thrown.
 - A StackOverflowError is thrown.